LBoorman1/tech242-AWS-linux/Day5/Apache.md

 users visit the given ip address, they are redirected to the port 5000.

 The script also gets the public Ip address of the instance by using `$(curl ifconfig.me)`

+There are to ways to configure the reverse proxy file.
+In this script, the whole file is overwritten.
+This is not ideal as some lines that are in the file may be necessary and we just want to add lines.
+Another way is to use the sed command, this is covered in day6 under newscript.md